jakmeier/bouncy-feet/doc/services.md

 - Hosted with [bun](https://bun.com/) using [@sveltejs/adapter-node](https://www.npmjs.com/package/@sveltejs/adapter-node) to build
 - No database
 - Not a static website (server-side rendering and dynamic routes are too useful)
+- JS has direct access to the PeerTube API, through the identity of the logged in user

 ## BouncyFeet API server